 After ten years of buying at Park West’s art auctions, Lori and Lee Kalin have nearly run out of wall space in their home, but still they keep coming back.
 They feel they’re part of the Park West family and that the gallery staff truly cares about them.

 For instance, attending an exhibition of Israeli sculptor and experimental artist Yaacov Agam was high on Lori’s lifelong bucket list.
 But she never seemed to be in the right place at the right time.
-Then Park West invited the couple on a VIP art cruise.
+Then Park West invited the couple on an art cruise.
 Lo and behold, the surprise guest artist on board that journey was Agam himself.
 Lori not only got to attend an exhibition but also got to spend one-on-one time with Agam.

 “The Park West staff know us from every time we go, and they know the type of thing we’re looking for and the things we’ve already bought,” Lori says.
 “That makes a big difference in making us feel confident in what we buy.”
 And it’s that confidence that has lead to so many positive reviews.